Golf Tutorials

 What Exactly Are We Measuring?
 The Two Critical Angles

 When we talk about measuring the "degree" of a golf club, we're almost always referring to two key angles: loft and lie.
-Understanding what they are and what they do is the first step toward gaining control over flights and your ball flight.
+Understanding what they are and what they do is the first step toward gaining control over your ball flight.

 Loft Angle: The Engine of Distance and Trajectory